Polymer/old-docs-site/1.0/docs/start/first-element/step-2.md

 Key information:

-*   The `<dom-module>` tag is an optional part of the element definition.
-It defines the element's internal DOM structure, or local DOM as well as the element's local styling.
-In this case, you're creating an element called `icon-toggle`.
+*   The `<dom-module>` tag wraps an element's local DOM definition.
+    In this case, the `id` attribute shows that this module includes the local DOM for an element called `icon-toggle`.
-*   The `<template>` defines the element's local DOM structure.
+*   The `<template>` actually defines the element's local DOM structure and styling.
 This is where you'll add markup for your custom element.
 *   The `<style>` element inside the `<template>` lets you define styles that are <em>scoped</em>  to the local DOM, so they don't affect the rest of the document.